"The knife is given to be polished, to be sharpened and polished and then placed into the hand of its user." Ezekiel 21:11, Paraphrased.

 The history of the Robeson Cutlery Company was researched and published initially by Mr. Dewey and Mrs. Lavona Ferguson in The Romance of Collecting Cattaraugus, Robeson, Russell and Queen Cutlery.
 Bruce Voyles followed that with an extensive Robeson section of over four-hundred knives in the ABCA Price Guide to Antique Knives.
 In 1991, Jim Sargent asked that I contribute a Robeson section to his American Premium Guide to Knives & Razors.
 I photographed the knives I owned at the time, and they were published in Sargent's 4th edition.
 Jim included the historical information from the Fergusons' and Bruce Voyles' books.
 A larger section with more photographs of my knives was included in the 5th edition.
 I wrote a brief history for that edition, based mostly on anecdotal information, referring to the previous work of Mr. & Mrs. Ferguson and that of Bruce Voyles and attempted to explain the tang markings as I understood them at the time.
 Jim deleted the Robeson section from the most recent 6th edition due to space limitations.

 By far, the most comprehensive and informative publication to date concerning the Robeson Cutlery Company is that of Mr. Tom Kalcevic in Knives Can Talk.
 The book contains the most detailed breakdown, dating and listing of Robeson's various tang stampings I've seen.
-Tom published the book himself, but it is no longer available from him.
-He did publish a second book, Robeson Collectables and Rarities in 2012, and it is available and can be obtained by E-mailing him at firstname.lastname@example.org or by calling (716) 226-3369.
-I strongly recommend Tom's books to anyone with even a passing interest in Robeson cutlery.
-I find them to be an invaluable resource.
-Tom had access to Robeson Cutlery factory workers and other employees still living in or around Rochester and Perry, New York, original factory records, the local library's newspaper files and City Directories, and to Mrs. Emerson Case, the spouse of the last president of the company, and to his son.
-As he gathered new information or photographs, or revised previous information, Tom sent that to everyone who had purchased the books, including color photos of any new knives he had obtained that might add anything to the book.
+Tom publishes the book himself and it is available from him by E-mailing him at firstname.lastname@example.org or by calling (716) 226-3369.
+I strongly recommend Tom's book to anyone with even a passing interest in Robeson cutlery.
+I find it to be an invaluable resource.
+Tom had access to Robeson factory workers and other employees still living in or around Rochester and Perry, New York, original factory records, the local library's newspaper files and City Directories, and to Mrs. Emerson Case, the spouse of the last president of the company, and to his son.
+As he gathers new information or photographs, or revises previous information, Tom sends that to everyone who has bought the book, including color photos of any new knives he has obtained that might add anything to the book.

 How I Became A Robeson Knife Collector